neko-kai/izumi-petstore/README.md

 | **Go / Native**          | **Yes** | **Yes** |
 | **C# / CLR**             | TBD | TBD |

 Some of them already have sample Pet Store implementations.
-Others are still coming!
+Others are coming!

-If you want your language to be supported, just submit a Pull Request to our [github repository](https://github.com/pshirshov/izumi-r2)!
+If you want your language to be supported, just submit a Pull Request to our [github repository](https://github.com/pshirshov/izumi-r2)